Flo (group): Achievements

-Flo has received numerous awards and nominations throughout their career, including a Brit Awards, Global Awards, Sound of..., in addition to being nominated for two MTV VMAs, one NAACP Image Awards and three Soul Train Awards nominations.
+Flo has received numerous awards and nominations throughout their career, including a Brit Awards, Global Awards, and Sound of..., in addition to being nominated for one Grammy Award, two MTV VMAs, one NAACP Image Awards and three Soul Train Awards nominations.
 In December 2022, Flo won the Brit Awards and were nominated for the 25th MOBO Awards.
 In March 2023, they received the Rising Star Award at the Global Awards.
 On 26 June 2023, they were nominated for three categories, including Best New Artist, at the 2023 BET Awards, making them the group with the most nominations for the 2023 awards edition.

 On 6 January 2023 Flo was placed on the NME 100 annual list of Essential Emerging Artists.
 They also appeared on the physical cover of one of the issues.
 In March 2023, they were named as one of Rolling Stones 25 artists of the future.
 The same month, Flo was named Billboards R&B/Hip-Hop Rookie of the Month.
 In April 2024, they were listed on the Europe's Forbes 30 under 30 list for 2024 in the Entertainment category.